Mixchii/Harvest-Guessing-Game/README.md

 # 🌾 Harvest Guessing Game 🌾

-Estimate crop weights across different fields before time runs out in this harvest-themed logic game!
+Estimate crop weights across different fields before time runs out in this game.

-put a screenshot here
+put a screenshot here (When Github Page is done being developed)

 ## Try it
 https://Mixchii.github.io/Guessing-Number-Game/ (defunct rn)

 ## Features
--4 Crop Fields: Choose between Berry Patch, Apple Orchard, Corn Field, and Pumpkin Patch with custom weight ranges and day limits.
+4 Crop Fields: Choose between Berry Patch, Apple Orchard, Corn Field, and Pumpkin Patch with custom weight ranges and day limits.
+Pumpkin Patch is the hardest difficulty, and Berry Patch is the easiest one due to the weight ranges of each one.
-- Hints: Receive thermal proximity hints (so like if you're close to the number, you're hot, and if you're far from the number, you're cold) and even/odd hints when days run low.
+Hints: Receive thermal proximity hints (so like if you're close to the number, you're hot, and if you're far from the number, you're cold) and even/odd hints when days are decreasing to a low amount.
--Tracks games played, total wins, high scores, and recent match history using local browser storage.
+Tracks games played, total wins, high scores, and recent match history using local browser storage.
-- Interactive UI: Clean responsive interface with single-keypress input support.
+Interactive UI: Press buttons and it will actually respond to your input

 ## Running locally
 To run this web application locally without an external server: